jxe/vpm/vpm.md

 title: Values, Preferences, Meaningful Choice
 author: |
   | Joe Edelman[^joe]
-date: 3 August 2021 --- \textsc{draft}
+date: 5 August 2021 --- \textsc{draft}
 abstract: |
   Many fields (social choice, welfare economics, recommender systems) assume people express what benefits them via their 'revealed preferences'.
-Revealed preferences have well-documented problems when used this way, but are hard to displace in these fields because, as an information source, they are *simple*, *universal*, *robust*, and *high resolution*.
+Revealed preferences have well-documented problems when used this way, but are hard to displace in these fields because, as an information source, they are simple, universally applicable, robust, and high-resolution.
 In order to compete, other information sources (about participants' values, capabilities and functionings, etc) would need to match this.
-I present a conception of values as *broad-benefit attention policies*, which match many of these features of revealed preference, and show how to build an alternative preference relation, *Meaningful Choice*.
+I present a conception of values as *attention policies resulting from constitutive judgements*, which retain many of these features of revealed preference.
+I use this concept to build an alternative preference relation, Meaningful Choice.
 classoption:
   - twocolumn
 papersize: a4